Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

     Microsoft.Support/supportTickets/write Creates or Updates a Support Ticket.
 You can create a Support Tic...
     ```

-1. Utilize o [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) comando à saída do [leitor](built-in-roles.md#reader) função no formato JSON.
+1. Use the [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) command to output the [Reader](built-in-roles.md#reader) role in JSON format.

     ```azurepowershell
     Get-AzRoleDefinition -Name "Reader" | ConvertTo-Json | Out-File C:\CustomRoles\ReaderSupportRole.json